arphost-com/Shell-as-a-Service/README.md

-# shell-as-a-service
+# Shell as a Service Version 1 by ARPHost

 Shell commands run as a service in WHMCS

-Shell as a Service Version 1 by ARPHost

 1. Extact shellasaservice-1.0.zip to shellaservice.